MANAGING SOLAR GAINS

 It would be reasonable to assume that an increase in glazing in new dwellings and buildings would improve the amount of natural light entering the space.
-The challenge arises when solar gains in the summer are factored in.
+The challenge arises when the need for managing solar gains in the summer are factored in.

 Combating Solar Gains

 The current Part L1A (Conservation of Fuel and Power in New Dwellings) addresses limiting the effects of solar gains in summer.
 ‘Solar gains are beneficial in winter to offset demand for heating, but can contribute to overheating in summer.
 The effects of solar gain in summer can be limited by an appropriate combination of window size and orientation, solar protection through shading and other solar control measures, ventilation (day and night) and high thermal capacity.’